 With the invitation from Germain Acogny to create a work FAGAALA in collaboration with her Senegal-based company, Yamazaki disbanded his Tokyo-based company rosy co., which he led from 1995-2001, and relocated himself to Senegal and New York.
 Since 2003, Yamazaki with New York-based Fluid hug-hug has been presenting work at national and international theaters and festivals such as Melbourne International Arts Festival (Australia), NUS for the Arts (Singapore), Globalize: Cologne (Germany), PICA/TBA Festival (OR), Dance Theater Workshop (NY), New York Live Arts (NY), Danspace Project (NY), Andy Warhol Museum (PA), Miami Light Project, Wesleyan University (CT), UC San Diego, ASU Gammage (AZ), FIAF/Crossing Line (NY), Wesleyan University (CT), and Japan Society (NY).

 Yamazaki is a recipient of The New York Dance and Performance Awards (the Bessie Award) of 2007, Foundation for Contemporary Arts Grants to Artists award of 2013, NYFA Fellowship of 2016, Guggenheim Fellowship of 2018 and two-time The Herb Alpert Award nominee.
 One of his latest works, “Darkness Odyssey Part 2: I or Hallucination” was nominated for the Bessie Award of 2018 as Outstanding Production, also was named as Best Production of 2017 in Dance Magazine.

 Throughout these years, Yamazaki has been teaching at universities, for local communities and professional dance companies around the world.
 Most recently, he was teaching at Sarah Lawrence College (NY) and UC Davis at California University.
 Yamazaki is also a director of cross-disciplinary Whenever Wherever Festival and Body Arts Laboratory-the first artist-run organization in Tokyo since 2009.
-Yamakazi was a guest artist at Bennington during the spring of 2008, 2009, 2011, and 2014 and returns as a visiting faculty member for Spring 2020.
+Yamakazi has been a recurring guest artist at Bennington since Spring 2008 and returned as a visiting faculty member for Spring 2020.
 He joins as a regular guest artist at Bennington for Fall 2020.